patchamama/prototype-fast-dev-nodeJS-API/README.md

 - `Prototype` to `Blog`
 - `prototype` to `blog`

-## Perform CRUD operations on the new prototype
+## Perform CRUD operations after modified the prototype

+The file [requests/CRUD_prototypes.rest](requests/CRUD_prototypes.rest) can be used as a basis for performing CRUD operations on the modified model based on the controller operations (which must also be modified).

 # Testing